Liguria: Economy

 Ligurian agriculture has increased its specialisation pattern in high-quality products (flowers, wine, olive oil) and has thus managed to maintain the gross value-added per worker at a level much higher than the national average (the difference was about 42% in 1999).
 The value of flower production represents over 75% of the agriculture sector turnover, followed by animal farming (11.2%) and vegetable growing (6.4%).

+Sanremo Casino (official Casinò Municipale di Sanremo) is a gambling and entertainment complex located in Sanremo, on the Italian Riviera.
+The Casino's building was designed by French architect Eugène Ferret, opening 14 January 1905.
+Seven different projects were submitted, resulting in the victory of Ferret, who adhered to the Art Nouveau movement, so much in vogue in France back then.
+Ferret was also to be the first manager of the proper gaming activities by an agreement signed on 5 November 1903.
+From 1913 the Casino had its own tram connection.
+From 1927 to 1934 the Casino was managed by Luigi De Santis who proved to be, among other things, a first-rate gamester for its knowledge of the game and the particularities of the world around it.
+In the 1930s, Pietro Mascagni, Luigi Pirandello and Francesco Pastonchi were regular clients of the Casino.
+De Santis invited Marta Abba to Sanremo and offered her the Compagnia Stabile (Theatre Company) of which Pirandello was to be its Artistic Director.
+It also granted funds to Pastonchi for the organisation and setting up of the Literary Mondays.
+The Sanremo Casino closed its doors on 10 June 1940.
+Still, undamaged by the war and two German and allied occupations, the Casino resumed its activities seven months after the end of World War II.
+From its first edition in 1951 until 1976, the Sanremo Casino was home of the Sanremo Music Festival.

 Steel, once a major industry during the booming 1950s and 1960s, phased out after the late 1980s crisis, as Italy moved away from the heavy industry to pursue more technologically advanced and less polluting production.
 So the Ligurian industry has turned towards a widely diversified range of high-quality and high-tech products (food, shipbuilding, electrical engineering and electronics, petrochemicals, aerospace etc.).
 Nonetheless, the region still maintains a flourishing shipbuilding sector (yacht construction and maintenance, cruise liner building, military shipyards).

 In the services sector, the gross value-added per worker in Liguria is 4% above the national average.
 This is due to the increasing diffusion of modern technologies, particularly in commerce and tourism.